ginger package

 ginger.autocorr.extract_autocorr(vr: Vector2) Vector2[source]

-Normalizes quadratic factors to ensure roots within unit circle.
+Normalize quadratic factors to keep roots within the unit circle.

 Parameters: